 She says no for almost everything you tell her to do, and for some time, I told Hubby that I was worried she didn't understand that we have "yes" as much as we have "no." So I gave her two cereal options, and she made her choice by saying no to the box she didn't want, automatically making the other option a yes.
 We are still working on the word "yes."

 I am using proper words when speaking to my toddler.

 It is important to be careful of who you bring around them and the environments you expose them to when they reach this talking milestone because they absorb everything they see and hear and they choose the most inappropriate time to repeat what they have learnt.
 She was sitting in a corner being naughty and hubby told her to stop what she was doing, she lifted her head, put her hand out and said, “wait Papa wait” it was such a perfect response at the perfect time delivered excellently as well.
 I made a mental note to add that to the list of words she can say.

 Developing her speech

-In a nutshell, I am enjoying watching her learn all these words and then use them to express herself it's a beautiful thing to watch.
+My best thing to do, apart from taking millions of pictures and videos of my little girl, is watching her learn all these words and then use them to express herself.
+It's a beautiful thing to watch.
 I can't wait until we have our 'mommy-daughter' conversations.